caohuikang/BroadcastEncryption/readme.md

-*This project implements a broadcast encryption with small ciphertext.
+*This project implements an adaptive secure broadcast encryption with small ciphertext.

 *An immplementation of paper:Adaptive Security in Broadcast Encryption Systems (with Short Ciphertexts).